Solumin/RubyBackups/README.md

 This utility is NOT intended to be a full backup solution.
 No integrity checking, no automating backups, probably no incremental backups.
 Keeping It Simple with just "compress these files and upload."
+It doesn't even fetch and unpack the backups for you!

+**Required Gems:** aws-sdk, rubyzip

+**Configuring:**

+- main.rb: source\_dir and the three blacklists are defined here.

+- config.yml: Should be in the following format:

+    access_key_id: <YOUR AWS ACCESS KEY>
+    secret_access_key: <YOUR AWS SECRET KEY>

 TODO:

-- Finish implementation of Uploader
+- Show progress.
+File gathering, compression and upload all can be shown easily!

+- Loading information (source directory, blacklists, credentials, etc.) from config file

+- Process for "initializing" the utility, making first config file

 - Consider concurrent approach, e.g. compressing and uploading in parallel.